My Tiny Maltese Guidebook

 Maltese Babies MUST eat

 Even more so with tinies .
 Maltese are toy dogs and all toy dogs can have problems with sugar dropping by not eating.
 Your baby MUST EAT to keep the sugar level up.
 If he or she is homesick or has a stomach ache, it is up to you the pet parent to make sure they get sugar.
-You do this by giving a nickel sized amount of Nutri-Cal or mixing light Karo Syrup into some water.
+You do this by giving a pea to a nickel sized amount of Nutri-Cal or mixing light Karo Syrup into some water.
 It’s always safe to have it on hand in case you need it.
 Give it by dabbing a small amount in the side of their mouth so they have to lick it off their gums.)
 That is for energy, for food I will give a very picky eater Gerber Chicken with Chicken Gravy.
 I try to get 6 CC's about 4-5 times daily in a tiny puppy that is not eating their hard food interchangine with nutrical that should be given 3 times daily.
 I will also try organic plain yogurt with pure cane sugar to taste in it.
 Also Karo Syrup is good mixed in a little cottage cheese is also good option for picky eaters or stubborn babies that are in a rutt of not wanting to eat their kibble.
 If all else fails, make sure your baby sees a experienced tinies vet, not a vet without tinies experience your better off handling yourself than to take to a regular vet that takes ordinary steps on typical dog care, not the right move on these tinies.
 Tinies can go downhill VERY FAST if sick, so always take quick action against not eating enough.

 If he/she is homesick, tempt him/her with fantastic treats.
 I use 1 max per day, Gerber baby Meat Stix and I cut those into tiny 1/3 inch slices and hand feed them.
 Also,the Gerber Chicken is a great alternative to get tinies appetites on track when they are stressed from the transition to your home.
 I also make sure to weigh them on a daily basis to make sure that they are not loosing weight, There is nothing worse than a puppy that has gone too far without eating, they are most assuredly to enter into a hypoglycemic attack.
 On the flip side, some tiny puppies will gorge themselves to the point of throwing up and getting into a hypoglycemic attack.
 So there is a balance here, do not allow them to eat freely especially if you have one that doesn't stop until they get sick!
 For tinies, I usually feed 2 tablespoons total of Royal Canine Xtra Small Breed Puppy.
 I will give guidelines based upon the weight and age of your baby.
 DO NOT OVERFEED, THIS COULD BE DEADLY!
 Also if you are one of those people who must have thier puppy stay at expected weights, then you need to feed them according to the micro guidelines during the first year of life.
 Puppies who get larger eat more during the first year of life than puppies who stay micro tiny.
 One tablespoon twice a day is protocol for tinies during the first year of life.
 Any more than this will add structure and weight to any sized puppy.